 There are many snarky truisms about full-stack development in the Node+js ecosystem, but headline number one has to be that every week there is some new framework you "just have to" learn.

 Luckily, there's an old trick I know for learning two frameworks at once: just duck-tape them together into one project.
-It might take you a bit longer than if you'd tried to learn just one or the other, but you it will take less than than doing two projects back to back.
+It might take you a bit longer than if you'd tried to learn just one or the other, but you it will take less than doing two projects back to back.
 A week later, my plan hit a few snags and I have no side project to show for it, but I did learn a lot about the ins and outs of both Redwood and Clerk and I gathered a little more open source clout along the way.

 First, an unrelated fun fact: duck tape wasn't misnomered "duct tape" until 50 years after it was invented.